grimandgreedy/aria2tui/README.md

  - Press '?' to see the help page which will list the available keys.
  - If you have problems starting aria2c, check that you have an aria2c config file at ~/.config/aria2/aria2.conf
+ - By default aria2tui will track the download that the cursor is on.
+This is usually what you want.
+However, sometimes you want to stay at a particular place in the download queue--perhaps you want to remain at the top and watch the currently active downloads.
+    - Press ~ and locate the **pin cursor (pc)** option.
+      - Note: The pin symbol  will be shown in the footer to indicate the cursor tracking mode.
+ - If you are performing bulk operations and the downloads are changing state rapidly--e.g., hundreds of images are changing from active/waiting to completed--it is recommended to **toggle the auto-refresh** option to ensure data integrity while selecting which downloads to operate upon.
+    - This can be done by either:
+      - exiting to the main menu ('q') and going to "View Downloads"; or
+      - Pressing ~ and toggling auto-refresh.
+    - Note: The refresh symbol  at the top right indicates that you are in auto-refresh mode.

 ## Features